CryptoNanoPay/NxtAd/README.md

-NxtAd API using CryptoNanoPay API
+NxtAd API using CryptoNanoPay API.
-Shows simple use of the CryptoNanoPay features.
+This shows simple use of the CryptoNanoPay features.